armory/docs/content/en/docs/installation/operator.md

 ---
-title: Using the Armory Operator to Install and Manage the Armory Enterprise Platform for Spinnaker
+title: Install Armory Enterprise for Spinnaker Using the Armory Operator
 linkTitle: Armory Operator
 weight: 1
 description: >
-  The Armory Operator is a Kubernetes Operator that makes it easy to install, deploy, and upgrade any version of Spinnaker or the Armory Enterprise Platform for Spinnaker.
+  The Armory Operator is a Kubernetes Operator that makes it easy to install, deploy, and upgrade any version of Spinnaker or Armory Enterprise for Spinnaker.
 aliases:
   - /docs/spinnaker/operator/
 ---

+## Two types of Kubernetes Operators for installing Spinnaker

+* The open source Spinnaker Operator for Kubernetes installs open source Spinnaker<sup>TM</sup>.
+You can download the Operator from its GitHub [repo](https://github.com/armory/spinnaker-operator).
+* The Armory Operator installs Armory Enterprise for Spinnaker.
+This Operator processes configuration entries for proprietary enterprise features.

+Most of the configuration is the same between the open source and proprietary types of Operators.

 ## Advantages of using the Armory Operator

-- Manage the Armory Enterprise Platform with `kubectl` like other applications.
+- Manage Armory Enterprise with `kubectl` like other applications.
-- Expose the Armory Enterprise Platform via `LoadBalancer` or `Ingress` (optional)
+- Expose Armory Enterprise via `LoadBalancer` or `Ingress` (optional)
 - Keep secrets separate from your configuration.
 Store your config in `git` and have an easy GitOps workflow.
 - Validate your configuration before applying it (with webhook validation).
 - Store Spinnaker secrets in [Kubernetes secrets](https://github.com/armory/spinnaker-operator/blob/master/doc/managing-spinnaker.md#secrets-in-kubernetes-secrets).